 - 6.1.2 Major site formation was carried at southern part of East Course during the reporting month.
 No dust suppression measure was provided during rock breaking activities.
-Dust generation from the haul road, during earth moving operation and excavation were observed at sunny and windy weather, insufficient dust mitigation measures was provided on site. - 6.1.3 Temporary soil stockpiles, sand/aggregates were mainly located at Hole 1 and more vulnerable to silty runoff and dust generation due to their fine particular size in nature and not suitable for compaction and watering. - 6.1.4 The Contractor was reminded to minimize the dust generated by the site vehicles moving along the haul road by paving the heavy traffic haul road, watering etc. The Contractor was repeatedly reminded to provide sufficient dust suppression measure at all other excavation / earth moving areas. - 6.1.5 As permanent cart path, turfing and hydroseeding areas (permanent areas and eroded slope) will gradually completed, therefore, dust generation will gradually decrease from the construction site is expected. - 6.1.6 Concrete batching plant was operating during this reporting month.
+Dust generation from the haul road, during earth moving operation and excavation were observed at sunny and windy weather, insufficient dust mitigation measures was provided on site. - 6.1.3 Temporary huge soil stockpile was mainly located at Hole 1 and more vulnerable to silty runoff and dust generation due to their fine particular size in nature.
+For sand/aggregates stockpiles which were mainly located at Hole 9.
+The Contractor was reminded to provide mitigation measures to prevent dust generation due to wind erosion. - 6.1.4 The Contractor was reminded to minimize the dust generated by the site vehicles moving along the haul road by paving the heavy traffic haul road, watering etc. The Contractor was repeatedly reminded to provide sufficient dust suppression measure at all other excavation / earth moving areas. - 6.1.5 As permanent cart path, turfing and hydroseeding areas (permanent areas and eroded slope) will gradually completed, therefore, dust generation will gradually decrease from the construction site is expected. - 6.1.6 Concrete batching plant was operating during this reporting month.
 No major dust generation was observed from the concrete batching plant during operation.
-As the construction of the administration buildings and maintenance buildings and cart paths will complete soon, the concrete batching plant is expected to be dismantled by the end of July 2007. - 6.1.7 The Contractor was reminded to install the hoarding near to the main exit/entrance near S7 according to the Air Pollution Control Ordinance and its subsidiary regulations.
+As the construction of the administration buildings and maintenance buildings and cart paths will complete soon, the concrete batching plant is expected to be dismantled by the end of Aug 2007. - 6.1.7 The Contractor was reminded to install the hoarding near to the main exit/entrance near S7 according to the Air Pollution Control Ordinance and its subsidiary regulations.
 It was outstanding for at least few months.